nicpol16/Nic-Pol/_posts/2020-12-09-Grant-Process-Part-Two.md

 ## Peer Review!
 The remainder of the semester has been spent doing peer reviews with classmates.
 These peer reviews are always helpful, as they allow for a fresh pair of eyes to catch for thematic and grammatical errors.

-For every document that I have made, I have recieved a peer review.
+For every document that I have made, I have received a peer review.
 Depending on the peer, suggestions and critiques can be extremely helpful.
-My favorite peer reviews are when I recieve comments on how to improve my syntax.
+My favorite peer reviews are when I receive comments on how to improve my syntax.

 These reviews happen on google docs, which I prefer because it allows the reviewer to mark up my document.